Frequently Asked Quetions

 Data Controllers are expected to file their data audit report annually before the 15th of March of a new year.
 (See Article 4.1 (7) NDPR)

 Data Privacy Audit is a legal standard and an obligation imposed on all Data Controllers regardless of the number of data subjects processed.
 (See Article 4.1(5) NDPR).
 A data controller who neglects to abide by this legal requirement and to demonstrate compliance by filing the audit returns with the Bureau faces the risk of legal action on the part of data subjects and the Bureau.
 Failure to demonstrate compliance is a justiciable threat to the fundamental right to privacy.
-NDPR does not limit the right of a data subject, rather it advances the right.
-The PAR filed by a Data Controller is the first certifiable public document that has probative value whenever and wherever proof of NDPR compliance is required.
+NDPA does not limit the right of a data subject, rather it advances the right.
+The PAR filed by a Data Controller is the first certifiable public document that has probative value whenever and wherever proof of NDPA compliance is required.

 PAR is to be filed with the Bureau through a Licensed DPCO (See the List of Licensed DPCOs).

 Yes.
-NDPR covers all sectors and all aspects of data privacy.
+NDPA covers all sectors and all aspects of data privacy.
 Sectorial guidelines or regulations are usually directed at customers or persons to whom you (as a Data Controller or Processor) may owe a fiduciary duty.
-NDPR, in line with section 37 of 1999 Constitution of the Federal Republic of Nigeria, imposes a duty of care in respect of customers, employees, guests, visitors and all other categories of data-subjects whose data may be in your custody or come into your custody for any reason?
+NDPA, in line with section 37 of 1999 Constitution of the Federal Republic of Nigeria, imposes a duty of care in respect of customers, employees, guests, visitors and all other categories of data-subjects whose data may be in your custody or come into your custody for any reason?

 • Breach of data privacy by a non-compliant Data Controller or Processor attracts administrative and criminal sanctions.